fisherleeyhl77/uav_navigation/README.md

 This reporsitory implements the 3D Localisation, Mapping and reactive Pathplanning/Pathfollowing of the Astec Firefly with an mounted Realsense R200 Camera.

--For the 3D Localisation we create position data using extended kalman filtered signals from the firefly-IMU(inertial measurement unit) and camera-VO(visual odometry).
+- For the 3D Localisation we create position data using extended kalman filtered signals from the firefly-IMU(inertial measurement unit) and camera-VO(visual odometry).
 The IMU is already built-in the Firefly.
 Visual odometry is created from the realsense R200 camera.

--3D Mapping was first implemented with octomap.
+- 3D Mapping was first implemented with octomap.
 Later in the final version it was upgraded to RTAB-Map (Real-Time Appearance-Based Mapping) which has more features.
 Any other similar occupancy grid mappings would also work.
 Similar other depth cameras than realsense r200 would also work.

 - The reactive Pathplanning is implemented with the OMPL(Open Motion Planning Library) in Moveit!(Motion Planning Framework) using the real-time generated maps from RTAB-Map.